 Unfortunately, many victims of nursing home abuse are too frightened to report the crimes as they fear vindication from the abuser.
 Sometimes the signs of physical abuse can be visualized as many violent actions can cause bruising or lacerations.
 However, symptoms of other kinds of abuse are harder to prove.
-Your loved one may simply withdraw from affection or questions, asking to be left alone as much as possible.
-If you suspect that your loved one is suffering from elder abuse, ask tons of gentle questions, check all financial records and encourage them to open up to you.
+Your loved one may withdraw from affection or questions, asking to be left alone as much as possible.
+If you suspect that your loved one is suffering from elder abuse, ask tons of gentle questions, check all financial records, and encourage them to open up to you.
 Then contact a Cleveland, OH nursing home abuse lawyer.

-Nursing home negligence is legally defined as the failure of the facility or staff members in providing basic rights and necessities.
+Nursing home negligence is legally defined as the failure of the facility or staff members in providing fundamental rights and necessities.
 These rights were outlined in the 1987 Nursing Home Reform Act and require nursing home residents the following:

 - Freedom from negligence and abuse